-Small Town Breakdown No. 26: Tell City, Indiana
+Small Town Breakdown No. 27: Tell City, Indiana

 The History of Perry County and Tell City, Indiana

 Perry County was formed on Nov.
 1, 1814, two years prior to Indiana being admitted to the Union.
 It was named for War of 1812 hero Commodore Oliver Hazard Perry.
 Troy was selected as the first county seat, then Rome and Cannelton, and lastly Tell City, where the seat was moved in 1994.
-Over 60,000 acres of the Hoosier National Forest sits within Perry County’s borders.
+Over 60,000 acres of the Hoosier National Forest sit within Perry County's borders.

 Tell City was organized by Swiss-German immigrants who held a meeting in Cincinnati in November 1856.
-They met to organize a “Swiss Colonization Society” and purchased land that had a healthful climate, fertile soil, water, timber and close proximity to a river and railroad.
+They met to organize a "Swiss Colonization Society" and purchased land that had a healthful climate, fertile soil, water, timber, and close proximity to a river and railroad.
 The land purchase was made in July 1857.
-The city was initially called Helvetia but was renamed to Tell City for Swiss hero and liberator William Tell, whose bronze statue sits in the city hall plaza.

-As of the 2023 census Tell City’s population was 7,485, making it the largest of two incorporated cities in Perry County ahead of Cannelton (1,494).
+As of the 2023 census, Tell City's population was 7,485, making it the largest of two incorporated cities in Perry County, ahead of Cannelton (1,494).
 Tell City is the 97th-largest city in Indiana.

 Things to Do In or Near Tell City, Indiana